HTTP | HTTPS |

 When drawn out, the connection appears as follows:

-• In Step 1, The client's command port contacts the server's command port and sends the command PORT 1027
+- In Step 1, The client's command port contacts the server's command port and sends the command

 Passive FTP

-• The first port contacts the server on port 21, but instead of then issuing a PORTcommand and allowing the server to connect back to its data port, the client will issue the PASV command.
+- The first port contacts the server on port 21, but instead of then issuing a

-• The result of this is that the server then opens a random unprivileged port (P > 1023) and sends P back to the client in response to the PASV command.
+command. - The result of this is that the server then opens a random unprivileged port (P > 1023) and sends

 From the server-side firewall's standpoint, to support passive mode FTP the following communication channels need to be opened: